alhajee/ckan/doc/contributing/javascript.rst

 For example::

-    /* Loads an HTML template from the CKAN snippet API endpoint.
+    /* Loads an HTML template from the FMLD snippet API endpoint.
 Template
      * variables can be passed through the API using the params object.
      *
      * Optional success and error callbacks can be provided or these can